-A fine down pillow consists of high quality down and natural feathers, mixed together at various ratios depending on the intended firmness of the pillow.
+A fine down pillow consists of high quality down and natural feathers, mixed together at various ratios depending on the desired firmness of the pillow.
 Feathers are heavier and firmer, while down is softer and lighter.
 Therefore, a pillow filled mostly with down will be light and airy while one with a greater proportion of feathers will be more supportive.

 Pillows are used to support muscles in the neck and spine, and the right pillow aids in optimal nocturnal regeneration of these muscles.
 With the wrong pillow, tension in the back and neck as well as headaches become more likely.
 Owning the perfect pillow will help you sleep more soundly and make you feel better in the morning.